awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets_strategies.md

 Because most users don't have permission to clone themselves, Secrets Manager uses a `superuser` to do the cloning\.
 You provide the credentials for the `superuser` in another secret\.

-For detailed instructions, see [Tutorial: Set up alternating users rotation for AWS Secrets Manager](tutorials_rotation-alternating.md)\.
+For detailed instructions, see [Set up alternating users rotation for AWS Secrets Manager](tutorials_rotation-alternating.md)\.

 This strategy is appropriate for:
 + Applications and databases with permission models where one role owns the database tables and a second role for the application has permission to access the tables\.